fdeblasio/pokeemerald-expansion/README.md

 Try to find Bolts foreground of Walda PC
 Implement Mega Evolution (Mega Manectric for Wattson rematches) Put EVs/IVs on one screen so less switching through stats?
+Maybe all Rich Boys/Ladies have shinies (would need to have different Pokemon from each other instead of all having Zigzagoon)

 Maybe do one run-through of small updates and then add in new items/TMs in a second runthrough?